• Home

 Learn More or Schedule Event

-We will discuss why talking about death is important, and the benefits it can and does provide.
-We will also review creating an End-of-Life Plan, the importance of legacy work, hospice & palliative care, funeral and body disposition options (There are more than you think!), and so much more!
+We will discuss the importance of talking about death and engaging with our own mortality, and the benefits it can and does provide.
+All attendees will receive a Die Well Death Education Purple Packet, and we will also discuss in detail the creation of an End-of-Life Plan.
+The importance of pre-planning cannot be understated, including but not limited to: advance directives & addendums, choosing a health care proxy(s), wills, declaration of final disposition & funeral wishes, legacy work, obituary writing, hospice & palliative care, POLST forms, MAID, funeral and body disposition options (there are more than you think!), the Funeral Rule, and so much more!

 The Importance of Legacy Work & Writing Your Own (or Someone Else's) Obituary